MaxC24/React-Online-Shop/README.md

 - the "bundle" file is in the public/js folder and it's served as static file upon the client request sent by the Home component.

-Thank you for taking the time for evaluating my code test.
+Thank you for taking the time to evaluate my code test.

 #Original Readme File